keu/docs/software/manage-airflow-versions.md

 ## Available Astronomer Certified Versions

-Starting with Astronomer Enterprise v0.23, new versions of Astronomer Certified are automatically pulled into the Astronomer UI and CLI within 24 hours of their publication via a cron job that pulls from Astronomer's [update service](http://updates.astronomer.io/astronomer-certified).
+Starting with Astronomer Software v0.23, new versions of Astronomer Certified are automatically pulled into the Software UI and CLI within 24 hours of their publication via a cron job that pulls from Astronomer's [update service](http://updates.astronomer.io/astronomer-certified).
 In other words, you don't have to upgrade Astronomer in order to upgrade Airflow.

 > **Note:** If you don't want to wait for new versions of Astronomer Certified to appear on their own, you can manually trigger the cron job with the following Kubernetes command:
 >